 People get hurt on the job every day.
 Maybe it’s happened to you recently.
+You may be stressed as you face medical bills, an uphill recovery, and uncertainty about your job.
 If so, you probably have a lot of questions about how to get through this stage of your life – especially if you can’t return to work immediately.
-In North Carolina, most employers who have 3 or more employees are required by law to carry workers’ compensation insurance.
-This no-fault insurance can provide workers with medical benefits and wage replacement benefits when they get hurt at work, and it protects employers from being sued by injured workers.

 In this article, I have provided an overview of the major types of workers’ compensation benefits – it’s important to know what benefits may be available to you when you need them most.
-I’ve also included plenty of links to other pages if you want more details on specific workers’ comp topics.
+I’ve also answered some of the most common workers’ comp questions and included plenty of links to other pages in case you want more details on specific workers’ comp topics.

 Pay close attention to the warnings throughout the article where I’ve touched on the ways some insurance companies may try to avoid paying for your benefits.
 It’s important to be aware of these possible threats.

 Medical care prescribed by an approved doctor is 100% covered by workers’ compensation if your workers’ compensation claim has been approved.
 This is good news!
 And there are no co-pays or deductibles.
 Even better news!
-And you get paid for travel expenses if you have to drive over 20 miles roundtrip.
+And you can get paid for travel expenses if you have to drive over 20 miles roundtrip.
 Great!
-So, let’s dig a little deeper to help you understand some of the specifics about the medical benefits to which you may be entitled.
+So, let’s dig a little deeper into workers’ compensation law to understand some of the specifics about the medical benefits to which you may be entitled.

 If you’re injured at work, medical care benefits may be paid to you for products and services that are prescribed to help you recover from your injury – treatments focused on curing your injury, lessening your disability, and relieving your pain.

 You might guess that benefits can include physical therapy, surgeries, and visits to the doctor.
 But you might be surprised that workers’ comp may also cover the following:

 - Travel costs to and from medical appointments (if more than 20 miles roundtrip)